Schiff-Lab/COVID19-HHH4-Africa/README.md

 # COVID19-HHH4-Africa

-This is the R code associated with the paper "Tracking and predicting the African COVID-19 pandemic"([medrxi link](https://www.medrxiv.org/content/10.1101/2020.11.13.20231241v1))
+This is the R code associated with the paper "Tracking and predicting the African COVID-19 pandemic" ([medrxiv link](https://www.medrxiv.org/content/10.1101/2020.11.13.20231241v1))

 This code was tested with R version 3.6.3 on Ubuntu 18.04 LTS and Windows and version 4.0.2 on Mac OS